Join us for our in-person Workshops: Central London 10th March or Central Manchester 18th March 2026: Re-energise Your Practice Days: Book Now

 • Anything else?

-Don't just find employees to replace those that left; think about your firm, the structure and what roles you need them to do now and moving forward.
+Don’t just find employees to replace those who left; think about your firm, its structure, and the roles you need them to fill now and moving forward.

 The biggest mistake most employers make

-A recruitment process where you don't define the best person, don't find enough people and don't test for what you need is the most common recruitment strategy; it's called gut feel and hope.
-It ends in tears!
+A recruitment process where you don’t define the best person, don’t find enough candidates, and don’t test for what you need is the most common recruitment strategy; it’s called ‘gut feel’ and ‘hope.’
+And spoiler alert: it ends in tears!

-Behind that is the big problem in many small professional firms; not considering recruitment until you have passed the point of needing the new person!
-Even if you don't need anybody for a few months, you can still network for good potentials.
+Behind that is a significant problem in many small professional firms: not considering recruitment until you have passed the point of needing a new person.
+Even if you don’t need anyone for a few months, you can still network for potential opportunities.
 A good recruitment strategy is like marketing.

 What goes into a good recruitment process?

-1. Definition of what you need, considering what you know about how things might change and the skills in your firm already.
-You can call this a personal specification and a job description if you like, but it's a definition of your needs.
+1. A definition of what you need, considering what you know about how things might change and the skills in your firm already.
+You can call this a personal specification and a job description if you like, but it’s a definition of your needs.

 2. Finding a large number of potential candidates.
 The days of a “job centre advert” have long gone, if they ever existed.
 Are you using all the channels available to you?

 3. Screen out the immediate rejections.
-A common method for this is important, and could you involve your team here.
+A standard method for this is essential, and we recommend that you involve your team in this process.

-4. Telephone (or Skype) interviews.
-Short fact-finding discussions can help you make the shortlist shorter, without wasting too much time.
-You're not looking to find the perfect person, just find the most suitable to investigate more.
+4. Telephone or video call interviews.
+Short fact-finding discussions can help you narrow down the shortlist without wasting too much time.
+You’re not looking for the perfect person, just the most suitable one to investigate further.

 5. Tests.
-What skills do you need, that you should test for?
+What skills do you need that you should test for?
 Qualifications and certificates only show they made the grade at some time in the past!
 Desktop exercises, a short accounting exercise, a quick review of two sets of accounts – what would be appropriate?
-There are normally ways to test for the skills you seek.
-Do test all the candidates.
-You might be able to involve your team here, saving your time.
-The more your team are involved, the more they're likely to work with and support the new member of staff.
+There are usually ways to test for the skills you seek, so definitely test all the candidates.
+You may also be able to involve your team here, too, saving you time.
+The more your team are involved, the more they’re likely to work with and support the new member of staff.

 6. Social Media.
-It's said that people are less likely to lie on their LinkedIn profile than their CV, and it's also public information.
-Do you check Social Media?
+It’s said that people are less likely to lie on their LinkedIn profile than on their CV, and it’s also public information.
+So make sure to check their Social Media.

 7. Competency-based interviews.
-A series of questions aimed at finding out what they have done in the past, increase your ability to compare candidates and decrease the dreaded "gut feel".
+A series of questions aimed at finding out what they have done in the past increases your ability to compare candidates and decreases the dreaded “gut feel”.

 8. References.
 No, you won’t find out all their skeletons in the cupboard of their last employer – but you have increased the chances that they are who they said they are!